tetra3dprint/HemeraOdyssey/Build_Guide/04_X_Carriage.md

 * Nylon Lock Nut orientation<br>
 ![01](../img/X_Carriage/01.jpg)
 ---
 * Push down then back into the hole.
-Using a bolt can help engage the lock nut into place<br>
+Using a bolt in the tensioner holes can help engage the lock nut into place<br>
 ![02](../img/X_Carriage/02.jpg)
 ---
 * Do the same for the other side<br>